'Sensing the Shining' explores new ways of visualizing the emotional reaction to movies, exemplified with Stanley Kubrick’s classic 'The Shining'.

 Movies are traditionally constructed to evoke emotional responses using surprise, delight or shock.
 Movie posters are designed to convey these moments in a single image.

-‘Sensing the Shining’ explores these emotional responses by creating a movie poster that takes the content of the movie itself to visualize the emotional reactions of the viewer while watching it.
+Measuring the emotional response of the viewer using GSR technology, ‘Sensing the Shining’ creates a movie poster that takes the content of the movie itself to visualize the emotional reactions of the viewer while watching it.

 As an experiment, ‘Sensing the Shining’ creates a new kind of responsive feedback interface for visual content that highlights the emotionally relevant parts of the movie.